Warning: You Probably DON’T Want to be a Digital Nomad

 Like the author of the other article says, he has to travel around and hustle to take more pictures even if he doesn’t really feel like it.
 Sometimes the income is sporadic.
 You can lie around in bed if you feel sick, but if you’re anything like me, you have thousands of things to do… and lying around in bed ain’t paying the bills.

-Personally, I’ve hung out with Gloria from the Blog Abroad (she’s about as nomadic as they come) and she works her ass off making travel look like non-stop fun and adventure.
+Personally, I’ve hung out with Gloria from the Blog Abroad (she’s about as nomadic as they come) and seen first hand how she works her ass off making travel look like non-stop fun and adventure.

 I see how much time she spends on social media and responding to comments and emails, and all I can say is: I don’t want her job.